mikrasilnikov/torr/README.md

 comparable with uTorrent by download and upload speeds.
 Sure there is no way a ZIO application on top of the JVM can compete with native binary in CPU efficiency.
 The way to solve this problem is to make application scalable across multiple CPU cores.
-As it turned out, this approach lead to speeds that are not only comparable but surpassing uTorrent's performance in some cases.
+As it turned out, this approach lead to speeds that are not only comparable but surpassing uTorrent's performance in some cases (see benchmarks).

 Torr implements only basic features of Bittorrent protocol.
 It does not support [DHT](http://bittorrent.org/beps/bep_0005.html), [PEX](http://bittorrent.org/beps/bep_0011.html), [uTP](https://www.bittorrent.org/beps/bep_0029.html) and other extensions.